-One of the smallest cities with the longest histories in Europe, Luxembourg is an attractive destination for politics, education, and tourism for its unique location and rich cultural heritage.
-Luxembourg shares borders with France, Germany and Belgium, which makes the country heavily influenced by German and French cultures as well as language.
-There are three official languages spoken in Luxembourg: French, German, and Luxembourgish.
-The country is famous for its advanced economy and rich culture, which is why the capital, the city of Luxembourg, was declared by UNESCO to be one of the World Heritage Sites in 1994.
+One of the smallest countries in Europe, Luxembourg has a long history and is an attractive destination for politics, education, and tourism because of its unique location and rich cultural heritage.
+Luxembourg shares borders with France, Germany, and Belgium, which has shaped the country’s culture and languages.
+French, German, and Luxembourgish are used as official or administrative languages in Luxembourg.
+The country is also known for its strong economy and rich culture, and the Old Quarters and Fortifications of Luxembourg City were inscribed as a UNESCO World Heritage Site in 1994.

-In this article, let’s talk about how you can study in Luxembourg for free!
-We will discuss some tips and the scholarships available for international students like you!
+In this article, let’s talk about how you can study in Luxembourg for free or at a much lower cost.
+We will discuss some tips and the scholarships and financial aid options available for international students like you.

 How to Study in Luxembourg for Free